Chiyo Uno

-Chiyo Uno (宇野 千代, Uno Chiyo) was a Japanese author and kimono designer, known for her significant contributions to Japanese fashion, film, and literature.
+Chiyo Uno (宇野 千代, Uno Chiyo) was a Japanese author and kimono designer, known for her contributions to Japanese fashion, film, and literature.

 Early years

 Uno was born in Iwakuni, Yamaguchi.
 In 1915, she was fired from her job as a teacher's assistant for having an affair with a colleague.
 In 1919, she married her cousin, a banker named Fujimara Tadashi.
 Her initial literary success came in 1921 when she was awarded a prize for her short story Shifun no Kao, or Painted Face.
 After receiving the award, Uno left Tadashi and moved to Tokyo.

 During the 1920s, Uno was influenced by American and European cultures, reflecting the broader fascination with Western styles among Japanese youth of the time.
 In 1927, she became one of the first women in Japan to adopt the bobbed hairstyle popularized by flappers.
 Embracing a free-spirited lifestyle, Uno sought to embody the "modern girl" (moga) distancing herself from traditional roles.
-She became involved in Tokyo's Bohemian circles, forming relationships with writers, poets, and painters..
+She became involved in Tokyo's Bohemian circles, forming relationships with writers, poets, and painters.